nierobs/nierobs/README.md

 # Introduction

-An enthusiast of cryptography, decentralized systems and free software, I firmly believe that **individual freedom** is the most important achievement.
-This means recognizing the innate human rights to bodily autonomy, private property, peaceful association, and proportionate retaliation against all those who violate these rights (i.e. justice).
+*I develop reliable websites for elegant people.*

+High analytical skills and conceptual thinking combined with solid knowledge of usability, web design, REST API and database modeling.

-More than 5 years of experience in **fullstack web developmen**, solid knowledge of web design, HTML, CSS, Sass, JavaScript, Docker and SQL database, strong analytical skills and conceptual thinking.
+More than 6 years of experience in fullstack web development.
 Technologist Diploma in Internet Systems from Universidade Nove de Julho and studying Computer Engineering at Universidade Católica de Petrópolis.

-My name is Robson Niemeyer and I develop **custom, elegant, reliable** websites!
+On a more personal note, I firmly believe that individual freedom is the greatest achievement.

+I am Robson Niemeyer.